 “Ghosts of the road, Abby, it’s not just that!”
-The oracle’s tone was exasperated.
+A pause.
 “It’s everything.”

 “He doesn’t seem to care, as if everything is some kind of cosmic jest.
 Foxglove, the ghouls, the woman in the field, Sandpoint, all of it.
 Does he care for anything other than his own ego?
 How can one so smart be so stupid?”
-A ghostly shape manifested momentarily in the nearby air, then vanished almost immediately.
-They walked on as Gloriana fumed in silence.
+A ghostly shape manifested momentarily in the nearby air, then vanished.
+They walked on as the oracle fumed.

-“It’s not as if the rest of us have failed to demonstrate any worth,” she resumed after a while.
+“It’s not as if the rest of us have failed to demonstrate any worth,” Gloriana resumed.
 “And what is his value?
 What has he shown or done that we could not have achieved on our own?
 Has he ever expressed real, meaningful gratitude?
 I tried to thank him that night after dinner during the passage of gifts, and he acted strange, withdrawn, like it was some sort of affront or embarrassment!
-I’m on the verge of striking the arrogant shit!
 If he is so unsatisfied why does he stay?
 Why do we let him stay, for that matter?
 He doesn’t even like us!”

 “You think he doesn’t like us?”
 Abby seemed genuinely surprised.

 “Glo,” the warrior sounded almost—but not quite—reproachful.
 “Rahab’s an ass, but he values us immensely.”

 Gloriana shook her head in disbelief.
 “Abby!”